crossbario/autobahn-cpp/README.md

 # **Autobahn**|Cpp

+> This documentation is quite outdated (and also woefully incomplete).
+When in doubt ask on the [mailing list](https://groups.google.com/forum/#!forum/autobahnws) or read the code!

 **Autobahn**|Cpp is a subproject of [Autobahn](http://autobahn.ws/) which provides a C++ [WAMP](http://wamp.ws/) implementation that is able to talk WAMP over `stdio` pipes.

 It implements version 2 of WAMP with the following roles: